-The Property is City-owned and is being sold for \$105,000 minus all related title, escrow, and miscellaneous closing costs estimated not-to-exceed \$5,000.
-The estimated net proceeds from the sale in the minimum amount of \$100,000 shall be deposited into Riverside Public Utilities Water Sale of Land & Buildings Account No. 0000520-380010.
+The total fiscal impact of this recommendation is approximately \$105,000 minus all related title, escrow, and miscellaneous closing costs estimated not-to-exceed \$5,000.
+The estimated net proceeds from the sale shall be deposited into Riverside Public Utilities Water Fund, Sale of Land & Buildings Account No. 0000520-380010.